MyPath Savings

 Relevant Published, Peer-Reviewed Research

-This article examines the impact of the MyPath Savings pilot on economically disadvantaged youth participating in a youth development and employment program.
-Measures utilized include questionnaires regarding socioeconomic measures, financial knowledge and savings knowledge.
-Results indicate that MyPath Savings is highly relevant to participants' needs.
+The purpose of the study was to examine the impact of the MyPath Savings pilot on economically disadvantaged youth participating in a youth development and employment program.
+Participants received the MyPath Savings intervention.
+Measures utilized include questionnaires regarding socioeconomics, financial knowledge, and savings knowledge.
+Results indicate that MyPath Savings is highly relevant to participants’ needs.
 In addition, youth experienced significant increases in financial knowledge, financial self-efficacy, and the frequency with which positive financial behaviors were carried out.
 Participants also saved an average of $507 through MyPath Savings.
-Limitations include the lack of comparison group or randomization, the use of study-developed measures without established psychometrics, and the racial/ethnic disproportionality of the subjects.
+Limitations include the lack of a comparison group or randomization, the use of study-developed measures without established psychometrics, and the racial/ethnic disproportionality of the participants.
+Note: This article was not used in the rating process due to the lack of a control group.

 Additional References